viraidip/DIP-DSA/README.md

 For further support on the installation of specific libraries please use the original documentation of the corresponding library.

-During the setup a conda environment will be loaded, for the classification page.
-So make sure to have anaconda installed on your system.

 ### Running the app

 To run the application locally type the following command into the commandline.